How to Apply

 Addendum

 If you so choose, you may include a brief addendum addressing any aspect of your application not addressed elsewhere that you feel is necessary to explain for the Admissions Committee.
 The addendum should be no longer than 250 words unless exceptional circumstances warrant a longer explanation.
-The addendum is entirely optional and not a required application component.
+The addendum is optional and not required for your application to be complete.

 Character and Fitness